Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/js-code.md

                     }
                 });
             })
-            .catch(console.error);
+            .catch(error => console.error(error));
     </script>
 </body>
 </html>
 ```

-This is your web application that uses the Client SDK to make a voice call to the destination phone via Vonage.
+This is your web application that uses the Client SDK to make a voice call to your phone via Vonage.

 There are several key components to this code:

-1. A UI that allows you to enter a phone number and then click the `Call` button to make the voice call.
+1. A UI that allows you to click the `Call Your Phone` button to make the voice call.
 2. Code that logs the user in (a JWT is used for authentication).
-3. The function to make the call `callServer(number)`, where `number` is the destination phone number in [E.164](/concepts/guides/glossary#e-164-format) format.
+3. The function to make the call `callServer`.
+More information on `callServer` can be found [here](/sdk/stitch/javascript/Application.html#callServer__anchor).

-Once you enter the phone number and click the `Call` button you will hear a voice reporting on call status.
-Then when the call goes through you can answer and you will then hear the conversation via the app.
+Once you click the `Call Your Phone` button you will hear a voice reporting on call status.
+Then when the call goes through, you can answer, and you will then hear the conversation via the app.

+> **NOTE:** To enable calling other phone numbers requires that the NCCO be dynamically created on a server.
+This is out of the scope for this tutorial, but more information can be found in the Vonage [Voice API documentation](/voice/voice-api/overview).